Stocks wobble lower as investors monitor inflation, earnings

-Stocks wobbled lower on Wall Street Thursday afternoon as investors gauged the latest data on inflation and company earnings.
+Technology companies led stocks mostly lower on Wall Street in afternoon trading Thursday as investors gauged the latest data on inflation and company earnings.

 Big technology stocks, which have an outsized influence on the S&P 500 because of their high valuations, fell and checked gains elsewhere in the market.
 The sector has been slipping in January as investors shift money in anticipation of rising interest rates, which tend to make pricey tech stocks less attractive.